-Was Tomas Hertl's between-the-legs goal in a blow-out against the Rangers unnecessary?
+Was Tomas Hertl's between-the-legs goal (opens in new tab) in a blow-out against the Rangers unnecessary?
 Probably.
 Unsportsmanlike?
 Some would say yes.
 But it hardly compares to breaking Rule 1 in Rocket League, which would be like if Hertl first squared-up for a fight and threw down his gloves before turning around and taking a shot.
 Unheard of.
 Unallowable.
-And yet, now that Rocket League's Snow Day mode has gone competitive, I've encountered more than one of these heretics over the past month.
+And yet, when Rocket League's Snow Day mode went competitive, I encountered more than one of these heretics.
 Shameful.

 You can see an example of a side-to-side Rule 1 (opens in new tab) above.
 Note that it does not matter whether you're playing casual, ranked, or even in a tournament with a cash prize.
 The head-to-head variant happened in one such tournament, as seen below:

-It's true that the league—aka Psyonix—has discouraged this behavior in the past, even going so far as to call Rule 1 "unsportsmanlike" and threaten players with game ejections.
+It's true that the league—aka Psyonix—has discouraged this behavior (opens in new tab) in the past, even going so far as to call Rule 1 "unsportsmanlike" and threaten players with game ejections (eventually you can time out for inactivity).
 That is a risk we all face, but if we have any respect for each other, it's one we should bear with a smile.

 Psyonix also encouraged players to narc on each other for smooching bumpers.
 I'll forgive ignorance or an accidental flip—once—but anyone who has reported players for grinding hoods is a cop and can never be trusted.